jphouminh71/CSCI4448-ObjectOrientedProgramming/README.md

     - Override abstract methods
     - If it's implemented in the base class, it's mean to be used by subclasses

+### Single Responsibiliy Principle
+* Each class should only be responsible for one thing.
+Ask yourself, "Does adding this method or attribute concern the task this class is built to handle?"

 <br>

 ## Interface vs Abstract Classes